 “Our work shows that carbon dioxide need not be purely a burden and a cost,” Strano says.
 “It is also an opportunity in this respect.
 There’s carbon everywhere.
 We build the world with carbon.
 Humans are made of carbon.
 Making a material that can access the abundant carbon all around us is a significant opportunity for materials science.
 In this way, our work is about making materials that are not just carbon neutral, but carbon negative.”

-The research team included Juan Pablo Giraldo at UC Riverside, and Tedrick Lew, Min Hao Wong, Pingwei Liu, Yun Jung Yang, Volodomyr Koman, Melissa McGee and Bradley Olsen at MIT.
+The research team included Juan Pablo Giraldo at UC Riverside, Tedrick Lew, Min Hao Wong, Pingwei Liu, Yun Jung Yang, Volodymyr Koman, Melissa McGee, and Bradley Olsen at MIT.
 The work was supported by the U.S. Department of Energy.